-- 3.56 The coast and beaches of Adur provide a valuable resource for active pursuits, such as watersports, and for informal recreation.
+- 3.54 The coast and beaches of Adur provide a valuable resource for active pursuits, such as watersports, and for informal recreation.
 The use of the beaches themselves for such uses is generally supported.
 However any associated permanent built facility required to support such uses should be located within the adjacent built up area and be of a design appropriate to the character of the area.
-In considering any proposal for new recreation or ancillary facilities, the need to maintain and improve sea defences will be taken into account. - 3.56A The Marine Management Organisation (MMO) was created in order to achieve clean, healthy safe and productive and biologically diverse seas.
+In considering any proposal for new recreation or ancillary facilities, the need to maintain and improve sea defences will be taken into account. - 3.55 The Marine Management Organisation (MMO) was created in order to achieve clean, healthy safe and productive and biologically diverse seas.
 The MMO is currently preparing a Marine Plan for the south area, which includes Adur.
-The Marine Policy Statement is the relevant marine planning document until the Marine Plan is published.12
+When in place, decisions that might or will affect the marine area will need to take appropriate consideration of the relevant marine planning documents, including the South Marine Plans under the terms set out in the Marine and Coastal Access Act 2009 (section 58).The Marine Plan is published.11